The occupation of Poland was one of the

 occupation policies.
 Poles had no recourse.
 The NAZI set out to eliminate the Polish intelgencia and reduce the rest of the country to a vast population of slave

 Hitler did not view Poland as a legitimate nation.
 He saw it as a creation of the hated Versailles Treaty ending World War I. Many Germans and not only NAZIs felt similarly.
-The land problem with Poles becoming more prevalebnt in Eastern German began even before World WSar I in the old German Empire.
+The land problem with Poles becoming prevalebnt in Eastern German even before World War I in the old German Empire.
 It was a concern of Bismrck.
 The Imperial Government adopted policies to promote German land ownership in eastern Germany.
-It was Versailles, however, that poisoned German attitides toward Poland.
+It was Versailles, however, that poisoned German attitides toward the Poles.
 The Versailles Treatly gave Poland an accesss to the sea by creating the Polish Corridor.
 This essentially split Germany, outraging German nationalists.
 It also left large numbers of Germans in Poland, especially in the Corridor.
 Hitlr refused to transit the Polish Corridor.
 And the new Polish Government adopted a land reform program which displaced many German landowners.
-Hitler was determined not only to destroy Poland so that it would never again threaten Germany or limit Germany's drive for Lebensraum.
+Hitler was determined to destroy Poland so that it would never again threaten Germany or limit Germany's drive for Lebensraum.
 This did not preclude strategic efforts to negotiate temporary rrangements with Poland before the War.

 World War II began with the German invasion of Poland (1939).
 The Germans more than any other military, correctly assessed the lessons of World War II.
 The War in Europe began in 1939 when the German blitzkrieg smashed Poland in only a few weeks.
 The invasion was made possible the preceeding week when Stalin signed a non-aggression pact with Hitler.
 The Panzers crossed the Polish frontier on September 1 along with a devestating strike by the Luftwaffe.
 The Polish Army and Air Force was shattered.
 Over 1 million German soldiers surged into Poland.
 Hitler emerged from the Reich Chancellery in a new grey uniform with his World War I Iron Cross.
 In a speech at the Reichstag before cheering NAZIs he declared, "I myself am today, and will be from now on, nothing but the soldier of the German Reich."
 Whithin 6 days Cracow, the center of Polish nationhood, fell.
 Pincer movements began on September 9 to encirle the major remaining Polish forces.
 Once certain of Polish defeat, Stalin ordered the Red Army to attack from the East.
 German and Russian forces met at Brest-Litovsk on September 18.
 Warsaw fell a few days later after a ruthless bombing assault.
 The Blitzkrieg tactics that were to prove so devestaing in the West during 1940 were all on display in 1939.
 Neither the British or French showed much attention, abscribing Polish defeat to military incompetance.
 The French had promissed the Poles an offensive in the West.
 It never came.
 [Fest, pp. 602-603.]